 Brad Daniel | 704.774.9243

-MOMS MOVING FORWARDFreedom Communities is focused on family- centered community transformation, including affordable housing, family stability and early education in West Charlotte.
+MOMS MOVING FORWARD – Freedom Communities is focused on family- centered community transformation, including affordable housing, family stability and early education in West Charlotte.
 FC serves as the connective tissue, bringing together those who live, work and play along the Freedom Drive Corridor.
 Mom’s Moving Forward is designed to provide a network of support for single moms to share milestones, successes and challenges of being a mom and parent.
 Join us to serve meals the second Thursday of every month, mentor and encourage moms, and upgrade their homes.

-CONTACT: Lauren Patterson | 704.574.1310 lauren.patterson1@gmail.com
+Lauren Patterson | 704.574.1310 lauren.patterson1@gmail.com

-ASHLEY PARK – Ashley Park is a PreK-8 school in West Charlotte.
-We have the privilege of building relationships with their staff and student body as well as serving both on an individual and school-wide level.
-Our participation looks like lunches for teachers, repainting the halls, planting a garden, mentoring, organizing drives, tutoring, attending open houses, participating at career day, being a lunch buddy, or serving ice cream at celebratory events.
+ASHLEY PARK – Ashley Park is a K-8 school in West Charlotte near our South End site.
+We have the privilege of building relationships with the staff and student body by serving both on an individual and school-wide level.
+Our participation looks like serving quarterly lunches for teachers, mural painting, planting a garden, attending school functions, participating at career day (May), state testing proctoring (May), field day (June), and being a lunch buddy (1st Friday of the month).
 We’d love for you to join us!
-One way to support is by purchasing an item for their quarterly incentive program.
-Students earn points for positive behavior and can bid on prizes with earned points each quarter.
-Your support helps take the financial burden off of teachers and improves classroom performance.
-Find the wish list here.
-Hope will also be serving lunch to the staff at Ashley Park on March 13th.
-Please contact Jill Hudson if you would like to set up lunch around 11:30.
-Ashely Park is located near our South End building.
+One way to immediately support is by purchasing an item for their Dojo Point incentive program.
+Students earn points for positive behavior and can “buy” prizes with earned points monthly.
+Your support helps take the financial burden off of teachers and helps to improve classroom performance.
+Find the Wish List here.

 CONTACTS: